Obesity hypoventilation syndrome: Diagnosis

-If OHS is suspected, various tests are required for its confirmation.
+If OHS is suspected, various tests are required to confirm it.
 The most important initial test is the demonstration of elevated carbon dioxide in the blood.
 This requires an arterial blood gas determination, which involves taking a blood sample from an artery, usually the radial artery.
 Given that it would be complicated to perform this test on every patient with sleep-related breathing problems, some suggest that measuring bicarbonate levels in normal (venous) blood would be a reasonable screening test.
-If this is elevated (27 mmol/L or higher), blood gasses should be measured.
+If this is elevated (27 mmol/L or higher), blood gases should be measured.

 To distinguish various subtypes, polysomnography is required.
-This usually requires brief admission to a hospital with a specialized sleep medicine department where a number of different measurements are conducted while the subject is asleep; this includes electroencephalography (electronic registration of electrical activity in the brain), electrocardiography (same for electrical activity in the heart), pulse oximetry (measurement of oxygen levels) and often other modalities.
+This usually requires brief admission to a hospital with a specialized sleep medicine department where several different measurements are conducted while the subject is asleep; this includes electroencephalography (electronic registration of electrical activity in the brain), electrocardiography (same for electrical activity in the heart), pulse oximetry (measurement of oxygen levels) and often other modalities.
 Blood tests are also recommended for the identification of hypothyroidism and polycythemia.

 To distinguish between OHS and various other lung diseases that can cause similar symptoms, medical imaging of the lungs (such as a chest X-ray or CT/CAT scan), spirometry, electrocardiography and echocardiography may be performed.
 Echo- and electrocardiography may also show strain on the right side of the heart caused by OHS, and spirometry may show a restrictive pattern related to obesity.

 Classification

 Obesity hypoventilation syndrome is a form of sleep disordered breathing.
 Two subtypes are recognized, depending on the nature of disordered breathing detected on further investigations.
-The first is OHS in the context of obstructive sleep apnea; this is confirmed by the occurrence of 5 or more episodes of apnea, hypopnea or respiratory-related arousals per hour (high apnea-hypopnea index) during sleep.
+The first is OHS in the context of obstructive sleep apnea; this is confirmed by the occurrence of 5 or more episodes of apnea, hypopnea, or respiratory-related arousals per hour (high apnea-hypopnea index) during sleep.
 The second is OHS primarily due to "sleep hypoventilation syndrome"; this requires a rise of CO2 levels by 10 mmHg (1.3 kPa) after sleep compared to awake measurements and overnight drops in oxygen levels without simultaneous apnea or hypopnea.
-Overall, 90% of all people with OHS fall into the first category, and 10% in the second.
+Overall, 90% of all people with OHS fall into the first category, and 10% into the second.